leizhe/ng14x/README.md

 # ng14x
-angular1.4.x gulp webpack showcase
+this is a showcase of angular1.4.x & gulp & webpack

 #How to run?
 1.npm install -g gulp webpack

-1.npm install
+2.npm install

-2.gulp serve
+3.gulp serve